HelloShuaiHao/sam2/scripts/README.md

-# SAM2 Demo - Chrome Launcher Scripts
+# SAM2 Demo - Browser Launcher Scripts

-This folder contains scripts to launch Google Chrome with special flags that allow the SAM2 demo to work over HTTP (without HTTPS).
+This folder contains scripts to launch different browsers with configurations that allow the SAM2 demo to work over HTTP (without HTTPS).

 ## Why are these scripts needed?